Getting started with flakes

 A minimal flake.nix

-Extending Getting started, this minimal flake your terranix resources are defined in config.nix
+Extending Getting started, this minimal flake defines your terranix resources in config.nix:

 {